 She had just taken off her hazmat suit.
 After several days spent gutting Broadmoor’s Andrew H. Wilson School with neighbors and student volunteers, LaToya faced a group of reporters.

 It was early 2007, more than a year and half following Hurricane Katrina and the levee failures, and LaToya, president of the Broadmoor Improvement Association, implored the state to present a plan to fix New Orleans’ damaged schools…

 DONATE TODAY!Contribute today to LaToya’s campaign for Mayor of New Orleans

 Your contribution – of any amount – will help build us build a team who can train volunteers to knock on doors, make phone calls and spread the word about LaToya’s work to make our city a better and fairer place for all its residents.

 BECOME A VOLUNTEER

 My campaign is a grassroots effort, and I would be honored if you would consider getting involved.
-We have volunteers working across New Orleans, knocking on doors, making phone calls, and hosting house meetings, where we discuss New Orleans’ challenges and opportunities.
+We have volunteers working across New Orleans, knocking on doors, making phone calls, spreading the word online about my campaign and vision as a digital ally and hosting house meetings, where we discuss New Orleans’ challenges and opportunities.
 Please add your name and let us know how you would like to help.